 The second command installs any new package that was added to the repository;

 And the third command will upgrade all installed packages, including the

 'ktown' packages, to their latest versions in the repositories.

 Check if any ".new" configuration files have been left behind by

 the upgradepkg commands.
 Compare them to their originals and decide

 A graphical (ncurses) tool for processing these "*.new" files is slackpkg:

 # slackpkg new-config

 Then reboot your system.

-IF this is the first time you run Plasma5, be aware that Baloo will
+If this is the first time you run Plasma5, and you enable Baloo file indexing,